 Squirmy Wormy, How I learned to help myself.
 Author: Linda Farrington Wilson

-The only negative I have on it is that it refers to the children’s SPD behaviours as “silly” which as a parent of children with SPD, I find that to be derogatory.
-However, over all I feel it explains what it is to have SPD quite well and it encourages children to be independent and proactive in taking control of their disorder and helping themselves.
+The only negative I have on it is that it refers to the children’s Sensory Processing Differences as “silly” which as a parent of children with SPD, I find that to be derogatory.
+However, over all I feel it explains what it is to have sensory differences quite well and it encourages children to be independent and proactive.

 It has been endorsed by Dr. Temple Grandin.